 Shelby is a dog mom recently promoted to a girl mom and the Assistant Manager at the newest Metro Park, Quarry Trails.
 She is admin for her local chapter of Moms Run this Town and loves strength training and running trails!
 Shelby stayed active in High School by playing soccer but didn’t really get into running till her junior year of college when her roommates asked her if she wanted to run a half marathon.
 She’s been hooked ever since completing several full marathons, countless half marathons, a duathalon, a few Ragnar relay races and a 50k!

 Julia’s running career began in high school when she ran on the cross country and track teams.
 She first fell in love with the social element of the sport and then developed an appreciation for the other benefits.
 After high school, Julia coached cross country and track at the middle school and high school levels for 8 years.
 In her mid-twenties, she had the desire to race again - she ran her first half marathon and then her first full marathon after her daughter was born and now can’t get enough.
 Through the journey of training for each of these races, Julia has become convinced that the benefits of running and fitness extend far beyond physical results and she is passionate about sharing these benefits and helping others achieve their goals.
-In April of 2019, Julia joined Rise Fitness Community as a trainer and run coach and loves feeling like she is part of a team again.
+In the fall of 2021, Julia joined TeamRunRun as a personal trainer and run coach.
 Racing has a way of showing us to never place limits on ourselves and M3S provides such a spectacular experience!